ikc-arya/AIR_SS25/bm25-best.md

 ## Steps to the best result with BM25

+### Third iteration of changes (trying to extract more useful data from the training set)
+Analyzed empirically other features of the training set:
+1. mentions: are very rare in the training set (only 4/12853 queries in the training set have mentions)
+   - decided to ignore them
+2. authors: often mentioned in the tweets without preceding @ - tried to extract them and move them through the same preprocessing pipeline as the rest of the text on both queries and documents side but the achieved results were slightly worse:\
+Results on the train set: {1: 0.5268808838403486, 5: 0.5814154931403822, 10: 0.5814154931403822}\
+Results on the dev set: {1: 0.5107142857142857, 5: 0.5703452380952381, 10: 0.5703452380952381}\
+This can probably be explained by the fact that the authors are not always mentioned in the same way in the tweets and the documents.
+This leads to minimal to no improvement in the BM25 technique that relies on exact matching of the terms.
+   - decided to ignore them
+3. journals:
+4. hashtags:

 ### Second iteration of changes (evaluating different spacy models)
 - Added argument `terms_extractor` to the function `preprocess_text` to control the terms extraction model
 - Installed the following models: [